Indian famine of 1899–1900

-Cause
+Causes

+Historians view the famine as the result of an interaction between climatic shock and a political economy that prioritised revenue stability, global markets, and imperial military obligations over subsistence security.
+The combination of rigid revenue collection, continued exports, restricted relief, and official denial of state culpability has led scholars to describe the 1899–1900 famine as both a humanitarian disaster and an indictment of colonial governance.

+Failure of the summer monsoon

 In the Central Provinces and Berar, an area that had suffered extreme distress during the famine of 1896–1897, the year 1898 had been favourable agriculturally, as was the first half of 1899; however, after the failure of the summer monsoon of 1899, a second catastrophe began soon afterwards.
 There was a rapid rise of prices and the autumn kharif harvest failed completely.
 After public criticism of the relief effort in the previous famine, this time an improved relief effort was organised; by July 1900, one-fifth of the province's population was on some form of famine relief.
 The summer monsoon of 1900 produced moderately abundant rainfall, and by autumn, agricultural work had begun; most famine-relief works were consequently closed by December 1900.
 Overall, the famine of 1899–1900 was less severe in this region than the famine of two years before.
 In the Bombay Presidency, the reverse was the case: the famine of 1899–1900, which affected a population of 12 million, was more acute, especially in the Kathiawar Agency.
 The recovery from the famine in the Presidency was also very slow.

+Colonial policy

+Scholars have emphasised that the 1899–1900 famine was not simply a result of monsoon failure but was greatly shaped by the policies of the colonial administration.
+The British Indian government had developed a system of "Famine Codes" following earlier crises, yet these provisions were applied within a rigid fiscal and ideological framework that limited their effectiveness.

+One of the central issues was taxation.
+Despite harvest failures, land revenue assessments were seldom reduced, and in many districts peasants were required to pay tax before they could qualify for relief.
+Bhatia records that "remissions were given only grudgingly and were not proportional to the scale of crop loss," meaning cultivators often had to borrow at high interest or sell land to meet obligations.
+These demands, according to Elizabeth Whitcombe, created a cycle in which famine intensified indebtedness and land alienation, leaving cultivators more vulnerable to subsequent scarcity.

+Grain exports and commercial crop production further deepened scarcity.
+Even in districts reporting famine conditions, wheat and cotton continued to be exported to international markets through Bombay.
+Mike Davis has described this as "the paradox of dearth amidst plenty," in which India was integrated into global commodity flows at the expense of local subsistence.
+This pattern reflected the structural priorities of the colonial economy, which privileged exports of raw materials and collection of customs revenue over ensuring domestic food security.